By Michael d’Estries

 It’s also a career ripe with opportunity.
-The average median wage for police officers is $67,290 as of May 2020, and there are many different types of agencies looking for officers at the federal, state, local and tribal level.
+The average median wage for police officers is $67,290, and there are many different types of agencies looking for officers at the federal, state, local and tribal level.
 According to an International Association of Chiefs of Police survey of 18,000 law enforcement agencies, 65% wanted to see more candidates applying for open positions.
 There’s also a steady flow of retirements, as baby boomers step out of the force.
 That landscape means there are plenty of openings for qualified job candidates.

 So how do you go from wanting to make a difference in your community to earning your badge and joining a law enforcement agency?
 Here’s everything you need to know about becoming a police officer.

 What the Daily Job of Being an Officer Includes

 Police officers protect lives and property and enforce local, state and federal laws.
 An officer may patrol neighborhoods one day, direct traffic another and testify in court the next.
 In addition to responding to emergency calls, writing citations and making arrests, officers write detailed reports, prepare cases for legal proceedings and conduct community outreach.

 Those who set their sights on becoming a police officer should also be in good physical condition, work well under pressure, have good communication skills and judgment, and enjoy working in a constantly changing environment.
 Having an interest in solving problems and helping others is a huge plus, says Deputy Sheriff Javier Arteaga of the Merced County Sheriff's Office in California.